ErikSundvall/prostate/tasks/tasks-0001-prd-prostate-mri-zone-map-widget(merged).md

   helpers.
 - `src/utils/data-schema.ts` - Data validation helpers and schema-aware
   utilities (can import types from `src/types.ts`).
+- `src/utils/translations.ts` - Translation dictionaries for `en` and `sv` languages used in the legend and other UI text.
 - `demo/index.html` - Demo page showcasing language toggle, dataset dropdown, upload control, and the component.
 (Updated to include an internal JS demo renderer for quick viewing when the demo directory is served.)